 Provision is made at the end of the year for the estimated cost of claims incurred but not settled at balance date.
-These reserves include estimates for claims that have been reported, claims that have been incurred but not reported (IBNR), and claims that have been incurred but not enough reported (IBNER), and include estimates of expenses associated with processing and settling these claims.
+These reserves include estimates for reported claims, IBNR, and IBNER, and include estimates of expenses associated with processing and settling these claims.